-- The Company continues to operate its large scale lithium carbonate pilot plant in Hermosillo, Mexico currently focusing on: - production of battery grade lithium carbonate samples for distribution to potential customers in Asia - o optimising the metallurgical flow sheet and ongoing FS testwork - o operator training in preparation for the construction of the large scale plant. - On November 7th, 2017 the Company announced that its jointly controlled entity, Deutsche Lithium GmbH ("Deutsche Lithium"), has been granted a mining licence covering 256.5 hectares of its Zinnwald project.
-The 30 year mining licence has been issued by the Saxony State Mining Authority.
-Recent testwork on Zinnwald concentrates has shown that a number of downstream lithium products can be produced from the Zinnwald ores, utilising chemicals and infrastructure available in the Dresden area.
-As part of the ongoing development of Zinnwald, a Feasibility Study is underway to develop a strategy to demonstrate the economic viability of producing higher value downstream lithium products for the European battery and automotive sectors and is expected to be completed in mid-2019.
+- The Company continues to operate its large scale lithium carbonate pilot plant in Hermosillo, Mexico currently focusing on: - o production of battery grade lithium carbonate samples for distribution to potential customers in Asia - o optimising the metallurgical flow sheet and ongoing FS testwork, and - o operator training in preparation for the construction of the large scale plant. - On January 10th, 2018, the Company announced that its subsidiary, Deutsche Lithium GmbH, ("Deutsche Lithium"), which is 50% owned by Bacanora, has been granted an exploration licence (the "Licence") covering 295 hectares of the previously mined Falkenhain Lithium deposit ("Falkenhain") in southern Saxony, Germany.
+Falkenhain, which is located within 5 km of Zinnwald, has the potential to increase the life time of a mine at Zinnwald.
+Deutsche Lithium plans to explore the deposit over the next five years and to combine its exploration and development with Zinnwald.